KevinAst/MyWeb/FireWithin/billion.md

-## BEYOND a Billion - the Bible App has reached a billion installs!
+## BEYOND a Billion - the Bible App reaches a billion installs!

 ### At a Glance